|4-4.110||Civil Fraud Litigation|

 4-4.630 - Obtaining Testimony and Documents Abroad

-The Office of Foreign Litigation is able in many instances to provide collateral assistance to United States Attorneys by instituting suits in foreign courts to collect debts owed to the United States and to attach foreign bank accounts or other property ancillary to such suits.
+The Office of Foreign Litigation may be able to enforce judgments abroad or provide collateral assistance to United States Attorneys by instituting suits in foreign courts to collect debts owed to the United States.
+If enforcement of a judgment abroad is contemplated, contact the Office of Foreign Litigation in advance.